OCA/odoo-module-migrator/README.rst

 odoo-module-migrator
 ====================

-``odoo-module-migrator`` is a python3 library that allows you to realize automatically recurring changes when migrating Odoo modules from a version to another. for exemple:
+``odoo-module-migrator`` is a python3 library that allows you to automatically migrate module code to make it compatible with newer Odoo version. for exemple:

 * renaming ``__openerp__.py`` file into ``__manifest__.py``
 * removing ``# -*- encoding: utf-8 -*-`` since V11.0
 * replacing ``openerp`` import by ``odoo`` import
 * removing ``migrations`` folders
+* changing <act_window> to <record model="ir.actions.window">
 * ...

 This library will so: